 Be a listener only, keep within yourself, and endeavor to establish with yourself the habit of silence, especially on politics.
 In the fevered state of our country, no good can ever result from any attempt to set one of these fiery zealots to rights, either in fact or principle.
 They are determined as to the facts they will believe, and the opinions on which they will act/ Get by them, therefore, as you would by an angry bull; it is not for a man of sense to dispute the road with such an animal.
 THOMAS JEFFERSON.

-Let us look into the minds of our past great politicians, thinkers, leaders, and philosophers.
-As we search for answers in these days of confusion, chaos, division, hate, global crisis let us be guided by the voice of truth, wisdom, knowledge, and understanding that we may not be deceived or get into bondage and unnecessary hurts.
+Let us look into the minds of our past prominent politicians, thinkers, leaders, and philosophers.
+As we search for answers in these days of confusion, chaos, division, hate, and the global crisis.
+Let’ the voice of truth, wisdom, knowledge, and understanding guide us, that we will not get deceived or lose our great freedom.
 Therefore, let us listen up!
-Truth has no expiration date!
+The best quotations from American past prominent leaders have a great value and remember Truth has no expiration date!

 As always, if you find this article useful, leave me your comment or question below.